-Take a look at the copy in the two emails.
+Go over the copy in the two emails.
 You’ll notice they’re short, relatable, reader-oriented and with just enough bait to get the customer hooked to click the button.
-That’s another thing – don’t give too much away, you need that click.
+That’s right – don’t give away too much, you need that click.

-This process is usually automated.
-You set up an A/B test, enter the specifics you want to test, and define the size of the test group from your email segment.
-Your email marketing provider then performs the test and automatically sends the winner to the rest of the segment, and you can analyze the results afterwards.
+Most email marketing services have an automated A/B testing feature.
+You choose the bits you want to test, define the size of the test group from your email segment, and your email marketing provider then performs the A/B test.
+The winning campaign is automatically sent to the rest of the segment, and you can analyze the results afterwards.

 Here are some examples of what you can test with subject lines: